 The reason I don’t normally recommend a multivitamin is because, for most brands, the potency of their nutrients tends to be very low.
 It’s better to purchase vitamins individually in order to get the sufficient amounts that our bodies need, especially when training.

-Now for the recommended supplements to take before training.
+Recommended supplements to take before training.

 As I mentioned in ‘The Importance of Amino Acid Supplementation(Maximizing Nutrition)‘ amino acids are a better option than the whey protein powders.